ninabarzh/orchard/resources/vulnerabilities/endpoints/Containers.md

   * Control points of the cluster
   * Anything else inside a container image that is vulnerable

 Code vulnerabilities inside containers can also open the door to the host and the cluster.
 Particularly when combined with other vulnerabilities like running with root privileges.

-## Mitigations

-* As much security by design as possible (before deployment)
-* Monitor applications in runtime
-* We need to look up what scanners exist
+Containers assist in security and make recovery faster, but additional [mitigations](../../../mitigations/application/Containers.md) are required.